Enter your email and password to access secured content, members only resources and discount prices.

 Did you become a member online?
 If not, you will need to activate your account to login.

 Enables quick and easy registration for future events or learning and grants access to expert advice and valuable resources.

 Enter your details below and create a login

 Bushfire smoke is a mixture of water vapour, very fine particles and gases such as carbon monoxide, carbon dioxide and nitrogen oxides.
 These particles and gases are known to irritate the eyes and respiratory system and may cause respiratory irritation symptoms such as chest tightness, wheezing, coughing, shortness of breath and dizziness.

-Each state and territory has workplace health and safety laws that impose duties on employers, PCBUs and people in control of construction sites to ensure, so far as is reasonably practicable, the health and safety of workers by eliminating or minimising risks to health and safety as far as is reasonably practicable.
+Each State and Territory has workplace health and safety laws that impose duties on employers, PCBUs and people in control of construction sites to ensure the health and safety of workers by eliminating or minimising risks to health and safety as far as is reasonably practicable.

 This means that builders will need to assess the risks to their worker’s health and safety from bushfire smoke and take reasonable steps to protect them, taking into account their pre-existing conditions, if known.

 The EPA or Health Department in states and territories publishes air quality information regularly.
 This is indicated as an air quality number or level, which takes into account a number of air pollutants, including smoke particles.
 As the air quality number increases, so does air pollution and risk to human health.

 The EPA websites below should be considered the first source of information to identify the air quality level at your location: